 How to ensure change in your organization is people-centric

-The only point any business exists is to succeed, however that may be defined.
-Any actions we take within our organizations should be designed to contribute towards that success, because otherwise they have no reason and they’re a waste of time, energy and resources.
+Any actions we take within our organizations should be designed to contribute towards that success because otherwise, they’re a waste of time, energy and resources.

 In my work, we looked at the most human way to connect people with change and created the 'Discover-Imagine-Create' approach, designed to positively connect people with change in a very human way through ownership, storytelling and taking them on the journey.

 Five of the best tips we discovered for making any change human and thereby increasing the chances of success:

 - Prepare fully by understanding every aspect of the change and its potential impact.

 - Inform everyone by opening strong and responsive two-way lines of communication.